GillianOoO/Overlapped-grouping-measurement/README.md

 The first column represents the associated coefficients, and the last 4 colums represent the observable.
 0/1/2/3 represents I/X/Y/Z. We did not contain the $I$ term, since it does not influence the optimization process.

-(2) Folder 2: CutSet, to save the generated measurements and the associated probabilities.
-The first $n$-rows in a column represents a measurement, and the last row represents the associated probability.
+(2) Folder 2: CutSet, the output files would be saved automatically in this folder, the file contains the generated measurements and the associated probabilities.
+The first $n$-rows in a column represents a measurement, and the last row represents the associated probability in the file.

 ***Note: We do not need the associated ground state for the Hamiltonian in the optimization phase.